imkegrabe/fashionstyle-generation-GMM/README.md

 ## Dataset
 Rostamzadeh, N., Hosseini, S., Boquet, T., Stokowiec, W., Zhang, Y., Jauvin, C., Pal, C.: Fashion-Gen: The Generative Fashion Dataset and Challenge. arXiv preprint arXiv:1806.08317 (2018)

-## Bugs
-If you get the bug "can't convert cuda:0 device type tensor to numpy.
-Use Tensor.cpu() to copy the tensor to host memory first.", run the function "extract_embedding" once with line "print(img.is_cuda)" uncommented.

 ## Citation
 --------
 If you use our code for your research, please cite: